Economy

 A QPC requires 1 HDS Astrium, and an HDS Astrium is made from 1 Astrium and 1 Ultarine.
 There's a similar chain for the UMM and Sensor Package.

 Within Goods, there's also a distinction between Stackable Goods and Finished Goods.
 Stackable Goods and Resources never enter a player's inventory, whereas Finished Goods do.
-So, for instance, a grenade is a finished good, whereas a processing array is a stackable good.
+So, for instance, a mine is a finished good, whereas a processing array is a stackable good.

 Cargo is the collective name for both Resources and Goods.
 What distinguishes Cargo from Finished Goods is primarily that Cargo only exists in one of two places: A ship's cargo hold or another kind of storage.
 Thus, the only way to move cargo from one planet to another is to use a starship.